lastweek/lastweek.github.io/docs/notes/userfaultfd.md

 	- Userfaultfd deliver events via `userfaultfd_event_wait_completion()`
 	- I found code in mmap.c and mremap.c is NOT skipping rmap/lru code.
 Since userfaultfd related pages don't have these setup during pgfault, I think those rmap/lru cleanup code will notice this and handle it well. __In conclusion, userfault skip the expansive rmap/lru setup/teardown.__

-- Why userfaultfd?
+## Why userfaultfd?

-	- At first developed to enhance VM migration: after migration, the destination QEMU can handle pgfault and bring pages from remote via network.
+It was at first developed to enhance VM migration: after migration, the destination QEMU can handle pgfault and bring pages from remote via network.

-	- Some databases also use it to have customized feature: http://tech.adroll.com/blog/data/2016/11/29/traildb-mmap-s3.html
+Some databases also use it to have customized feature: http://tech.adroll.com/blog/data/2016/11/29/traildb-mmap-s3.html.
+Some academic papers are also using it to do customized processing in user space (e.g., remote regions).
+But I don't think this is going to be practical for performance-critical systems.

-	- My thought?
-The ideal use case is very similar to we did in Hotpot: get the faulting user address, and fetch it from remote.
+My thought?
+The use case is very similar to what we did in Hotpot: get the faulting user address, and fetch it from remote.
 Due to kernel limitations and security constraints, the userfaultfd has to go through many layers and multiple kernel/user crossing.
-It would be interesting to use user eBPF code to handle pgfault.
+It would be interesting to inject `eBPF code` from user to kernel to handle pgfault (any research value?)

---
-Yizhou Shan
-Created: Jun 4, 2019
-Last Updated: Jun 4, 2019